Dog in Clinic

 Pimobendan is an active ingredient of the medication with the brand name Vetmedin.
 So Pimobendan is a generic version of the medicine.

-How Long Does It Take for Vetmedin to Start Working?
+How Long Does It Take for Medicine to Start Working?

-Every dog is different, and in heart failure, their response depends on how unwell they are to start with.
+Every dog is different, and in heart failure, their response depends on how unwell they are.
 It takes around a week of consistent tablet intake to see the results.
-But every dog is different.
-So consult your vet if you don’t notice any improvements within seven days of treatment.
+Consult your vet if you don’t notice any improvements within seven days of treatment.

-You should see an improvement within a week after your dog starts Vetmedin, which may get even more noticeable in the following weeks.
-In dogs with asymptomatic MVD or DCM, you are less likely to notice any noticeable changes in your dog after starting treatment with Vetmedin.
+You should see an improvement within a week after your dog starts treatment, which may get even more noticeable in the following weeks.
+In dogs with asymptomatic MVD or DCM, you are less likely to notice any noticeable changes in your dog after starting treatment.

 How Can I Monitor If My Dog’s Condition Is Getting Worse?